 There was a thing called America Online.
 Thomas got us started there.
 We'd have a joint account, and something called e-mail.
 Our screen name was Thomastina, which made us sound like a consumptive child from the Victorian era.
 I didn't like the name—not just because of the tubercular overtones, but because it felt weird to be diluted into a couple's identity.
 Felt confining and misleading, somehow.
 It didn't occur to me to suggest something different, though.
 I was too cowed by the wonders/dangers of flying this America Online thing to worry about what we were calling ourselves while we did it.
 Thomastina it was, until it wasn't.

 AOL.
 What was this place?
 I understood that we were "online", which was some kind of etheric agora where people could mentally teleport from their living rooms.
 There was a "home page", which seemed comforting to me.
 I knew if I got lost, I could click on the house, and be back in the center of the agora.
 I had no idea how far this online thing went.
 AOL seemed to be an entire world already, with all kinds of categories and message boards and chat rooms, all populated and buzzing with quilting aficionados, Star Trek lovers, Christians, Wiccans, baseball fans, everybody.
 It was like Noah's Ark in there.
 I couldn't figure out what else there could possibly be online.
 I saw there was a bar at the top of the page that had a picture of a globe next to it, and that the globe took you out on to the World Wide Web, but was that still online?
 Or was that even farther out, somehow?
-For many months, I pointedly ignored that globe.
+For many months, I avoided that globe.
 If I were a medieval explorer, that would have been the part of my map that was either blank or scrawled with HERE BE DRAGONS.
 How would you know where to go?
 Who knew how far out you could drift?
 How would you get home?
 Was there a house to click out there?
 It wasn't worth it.

 And I was electrified enough just to be online at all.
 I wandered into a chat room once, where I can't remember what was being discussed but I do remember a man inviting me into a private chat room to talk sexy to each other.
 Too interesting!
 I had to see what would happen.
 I had no idea who this man was who was trying to have chat sex with a consumptive, and I didn't care.
 He seemed okay.
 I wasn't interested in him, anyway; I just was amazed by the power of typing into this box and reaching real live humans.
 My words could do things to a stranger's pants!
 I barely had to say anything, either.
 Our conversation lasted five minutes.
 I think the mere fact of my participation was enough to knock him over the top.
 Americans online!